tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 Optimal Substructure: At every given timestep, the optimal solution can be considered the solution which fill the largest amount of N without being illegal, since our requirement is to fullfill this requirement with the least amount of coins, we are essentially optimizing a series of subproblems until we find all of our coins.

-Essentially, every given greedy choice fullfils the optimal substructure by maximizing the value of the selected coin with respect to N.
+Essentially, every given greedy choice fullfils the optimal substructure by maximizing the value of the selected coin with respect to N. Since this will in turn minimize the amount of coins we need to select, making the choice optimal.

+**As a loosely related aside:**

-Also, according to the Bellman optimality, the value chosen at all subsequent time states is taken from the prior decisions in older time steps.
+According to the Bellman optimality, the value chosen at all subsequent time states is taken from the prior decisions in older time steps.
 That is, that given our N value (t) we solve our current state's problem (s) to eventually be left with our coins (T)

 This is frequently used to uphold the presence of optimal substrucutre for a given problem, to my understanding.